 Our \textit{second main contribution} addresses another key element of MV-SDE theory which is the existence and uniqueness of an invariant probability measure and exponential convergence to it (i.e., ergodicity).
 This is a particularly important property in applications involving statistical inference \cite{belomestny2021semiparametric} (usually in neuroscience \cite{ableidinger2017stochastic,buckwar2020spectral,buckwarbrehier2021FHNmodelandsplittingBSTT2020,genon2021parametric,genon2022inference}) or associated long-term behaviour connected to metastability \cite{2013doublewell,tugaut2013self,adams2020large}.

-We extend the wellposedness result to the infinite time horizon and then analyze the long-time behaviour of our class of MV-SDEs.
+We extend the wellposedness result to the infinite time horizon and then analyse the long-time behaviour of our class of MV-SDEs.
 We prove an exponential ergodicity property and the existence of an invariant measure.
 The proof arguments loosely follow those of \cite{Wang2018DDSDE-LandauType,hu2021long,liu2022ergodicity} and, critically, do not make use of Lyapunov functions or the Krylov--Bogoliubov machinery.
-In fact, to reach this type of results for McKean--Vlasov equations, the Krylov--Bogoliubov machinery is not a suitable one due to the nonlinearities of the involved semi-group and hence the classical tightness argument does not apply, see discussions in \cite{Wang2018DDSDE-LandauType,hu2021long,liu2022ergodicity}.
-On the other hand, Lyapunov function arguments are also difficult to use for the particular MV-SDE class in this manuscript -- this is due to the presence of a convolution operator with a function $f$ (and $f_{\sigma}$) that is not of linear growth.
-If the polynomial power was on the convolution term, instead of inside it, then the Lyapunov machinery would successfully carry through \cite{liu2022ergodicity}.
-For our case, and as mentioned before, an additional difficulty arises solely due to the simultaneous presence of the super-linear growth in $f$, $f_{\sigma}$ and $\sigma$.
-The ergodicity/invariance proof arguments of \cite{Wang2018DDSDE-LandauType,hu2021long,liu2022ergodicity} leverage the completeness of the space of probability measures with finite second order moments to identify the invariant measure, but our wellposedness result requires a sufficiently integrable initial condition (with strictly more than second order moments).
+In fact, to reach this type of results for McKean--Vlasov equations, the Krylov--Bogoliubov machinery is not a suitable one due to the nonlinearities of the involved semi-group and hence the classical tightness argument does not apply, see \cite{Wang2018DDSDE-LandauType,hu2021long,liu2022ergodicity}.
+Lyapunov function arguments are also difficult to use for the particular MV-SDE class in this manuscript -- this is due to the presence of a convolution operator with a function $f$ (and $f_{\sigma}$) that is not of linear growth.
+If the polynomial exponent was applied to the convolution term, instead of being a convolution of it, then the Lyapunov machinery would successfully carry through \cite{liu2022ergodicity}.
+For our case, an additional difficulty arises \textit{solely due} to the simultaneous presence of the super-linear growth in $f$, $f_{\sigma}$ and $\sigma$.
+The ergodicity/invariance proof arguments of \cite{Wang2018DDSDE-LandauType,hu2021long,liu2022ergodicity} leverage the completeness of the space of probability measures with finite second order moments to identify the invariant measure, but our wellposedness result requires a '\textit{sufficiently integrable}' initial condition (with strictly more than second order moments).
 This issue leads to a more involved proof -- see discussion prior to Theorem \ref{Thm:ergodicity}.